-- •May 2016: Selected Sundt Davila JV as the Construction Manager at Risk - •August 2016: 70% Design completion - •September 2016: Groundbreaking celebration - •November 2016: City Council approved land rights to 20 city-owned parcels - •December 2016: Began construction on utility relocations - •January 2017: City Council approval of addition of the Project to the 2017-2022 Bond Program - •January 2017: Began full creek construction - •February 2017: RIO 7 Design Guidelines approved
+- •May 2016: Selected Sundt Davila JV as the Construction Manager at Risk - •August 2016: 70% Design completion - •September 2016: Groundbreaking celebration - •November 2016: Council approved land rights to 20 city-owned parcels - •December 2016: Began construction on utility relocations - •January 2017: Council approval of addition of Project to 2017-2022 Bond Program - •January 2017: Began full creek construction - •February 2017: RIO 7 Design Guidelines approved

 Ms. Scott described the work accomplished and reviewed renderings of the work to be completed.
 She stated that the project would have an extensive Way-Finding System and that SARA was partnering with the City on same to achieve commonality in the Downtown Area.
 She spoke of the utilization of technology on the project and reviewed the word and cultural art which would be placed on some of the walls.
-She presented photos of the ongoing construction and utility relocation and stated that creek construction was underway near the tunnel inlet area.
+She presented photos of the ongoing construction and utility relocation.
+She stated that creek construction was underway near the tunnel inlet area.
 She offered to provide tours of the construction for the City Council.
 She spoke of the Public Art for the project and noted that a San Pedro Creek Arts Alliance would be created which would bring together various local art organizations.
 She stated that branding of the project had been achieved and fact sheets had been distributed to the community.
-She noted that presentations had been made to various neighborhood associations to supply information regarding the project and that the Project Website had She noted that construction emails were distributed weekly and information on the Project. that tours were provided to the general public.
+She noted that presentations had been made to various neighborhood associations to supply information regarding the project and that the Project Website had information on the Project.